-BOOK LAUNCH: Print, politics and the role of the provincial press
+BOOK LAUNCH: Print, politics and the provincial press in modern Britain

 Edited by Ian Cawood and Lisa Peters

 This is a free event, book ticket here.

 This event marks the launch of the new CPHC book series 'Printing History and Culture' with Peter Lang Ltd, international academic publishers.
 It also sees the publication of the first volume in the series, Print, politics and the provincial press in modern Britain.

 The evening will include brief talks by the editors and authors, followed by a handling session in the Cadbury Research Library at the University of Birmingham.
 The evening will conclude with a wine reception.

 About the series: This series unites the allied fields of printing history and print culture, and is therefore concerned not only with the design, production and distribution of printed material but also its consumption, reception and impact.
 It includes the histories of the machinery and equipment, of the industry and its personnel, of the printing processes, the design of its artefacts (books, newspapers, journals, fine prints, and ephemera) and with the related arts and crafts, including calligraphy, type-founding, typography, papermaking, bookbinding, illustration, and publishing.
 It also covers the cultural context and environment in which print was produced and consumed.